EviDentApp/EviDentApp/README.md

 # Pre-requisites

-Run the following commands in the Linux terminal to make sure you have the required software to run Ionic:
+Run the following commands in the Linux terminal to make sure you have the required software to install Ionic:

 <b>NodeJS:</b>
 > node -v